 Email: panda AT cse.ohio-state.edu

 Dr. Dhabaleswar K. (DK) Panda is a Professor and Distinguished Scholar of Computer Science at the Ohio State University.
 He obtained his Ph.D. in computer engineering from the University of Southern California.
-His research interests include parallel computer architecture, high performance networking, InfiniBand, network-based computing, exascale computing, programming models, GPUs and accelerators, high performance file systems and storage, virtualization and cloud computing and BigData (Hadoop (HDFS, MapReduce and HBase) and Memcached).
-He has published over 400 papers in major journals and international conferences related to these research areas.
-Dr. Panda has served (or serving) as Program Chair/Co-Chair/Vice Chair of many international conferences and workshops including CCGrid '18, ExaComm (15-17), ESPM2 (15-16), HPBDC (15-17), CCGrid '16, PGAS '15, HPBDC '15, HiPC '12, CCGrid '12, HiPC '11, IEEE Cluster (Cluster)'10, Supercomputing (SC)'08, ANCS '07, Hot Interconnect 2007, IPDPS '07, HiPC '07, Hot Interconnect 2006, CAC (2001-04), ICPP '01, CANPC (1997-98) and ICPP '98.
-He has served as the General Chair of ICPP '06.
+His research interests include high-performance computing, high-performance networking (InfiniBand), big data analytics (Spark and Hadoop), Deep Learning, cloud computing, Virtualization, GPUs and accelerators, file systems and storage, and exascale computing.
+He has published over 500 papers in major journals and international conferences related to these research areas.
+Dr. Panda has served (or serving) as Program Chair/Co-Chair/Vice Chair of many international conferences and workshops including SCAsia '20, ISC '20, CCGrid '18, ExaComm (15-21), ESPM2 (15-21), HPBDC (15-19), CCGrid '16, PGAS '15, HPBDC '15, HiPC '12, CCGrid '12, HiPC '11, IEEE Cluster (Cluster)'10, Supercomputing (SC)'08, ANCS '07, Hot Interconnect 2007, IPDPS '07, HiPC '07, Hot Interconnect 2006, CAC (2001-04), ICPP '01, CANPC (1997-98) and ICPP '98.
+He has served as the General Chair/Co-Chair of CCGrid '20, IEEE Micro '19, and ICPP '06.
 He has served as an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Computers (TC), and Journal of Parallel and Distributed Computing (JPDC).
+Currently, he is serving as a Co-Editor-in-Chief of CCF Transactions on High-Performance Computing.
 He has served as Program Committee Member for more than 100 international conferences and workshops.
 Prof. Panda is a motivated speaker.
 He has Served as an IEEE Distinguished Visitor and an IEEE Chapters Tutorial Speaker.
 He has delivered a large number of invited Keynote/Plenary Talks, Tutorials and Presentations Worldwide.

-Dr. Panda and his research group members have been doing extensive research on modern networking technologies including InfiniBand, Omni-Path, iWARP and RoCE.
+Dr. Panda and his research group members have been doing extensive research on modern networking technologies including InfiniBand, Omni-Path, iWARP, AWS EFA, and RoCE.
 His research group is currently collaborating with National Laboratories and leading InfiniBand, Omni-Path, iWARP and RoCE companies on designing various subsystems of next generation high-end systems.
-The MVAPICH (High Performance MPI and MPI+PGAS over InfiniBand, iWARP and RoCE with support for GPGPUs, Xeon Phis and Virtualization) software libraries , developed by his research group, are currently being used by more than 2,775 organizations worldwide (in 85 countries).
+The MVAPICH (High Performance MPI and MPI+PGAS over InfiniBand, iWARP and RoCE with support for GPGPUs and Virtualization) software libraries , developed by his research group, are currently being used by more than 3,150 organizations worldwide (in 89 countries).
 These software packages have enabled several InfiniBand clusters to get into the latest TOP500 ranking.
-More than 418,000 downloads of this software have taken place from the project website alone.
-These software packages are also available with the software stacks for network vendors (InfiniBand, Omni-Path, RoCE, and iWARP), server vendors (OpenHPC), and Linux distributors (such as RedHat and SuSE).
-This software is currently powering the #1 supercomputer in the world.
+As of April '21, more than 1.3M downloads of this software have taken place from the project website alone.
+These software packages are also available with the software stacks for network vendors (InfiniBand, Omni-Path, RoCE, AWS EFA and iWARP), server vendors, packages (OpenHPC and Spack), and Linux distributors (such as RedHat and SuSE).
+This software is currently powering the #4 supercomputer in the world.

 Multiple software libraries for Big Data processing and management, designed and developed by the group under High-Performance Big Data (HiBD) Project are available.
-These include: 1) RDMA-enabled Apache Hadoop Software library providing native RDMA (InfiniBand Verbs and RoCE) support for multiple components (HDFS, MapReduce and RPC) of Apache Hadoop; 2) RDMA-enabled Spark Software library providing native RDMA (InfiniBand Verbs and RoCE) support; 3) RDMA-Memcached Software library for providing native RDMA (InfiniBand Verbs and RoCE) support for Memcached used in Web 2.0 environment; and 4) OSU High-performance Big data Benchmarks (OHB).
+These include: 1) MPI4Dask for data-science applications, 2) RDMA-enabled Apache Hadoop Software library providing native RDMA (InfiniBand Verbs and RoCE) support for multiple components (HDFS, MapReduce and RPC) of Apache Hadoop; 3) RDMA-enabled Spark Software library providing native RDMA (InfiniBand Verbs and RoCE) support; 4) RDMA-Memcached Software library for providing native RDMA (InfiniBand Verbs and RoCE) support for Memcached used in Web 2.0 environment; and 5) OSU High-performance Big data Benchmarks (OHB).
 Sample performance numbers and download instructions for these packages are available from the above-mentioned website.
-These libraries are currently being used by more than 230 organizations worldwide (in 30 countries).
-More than 21,850 downloads of this software have taken place from the project website alone.
+These libraries are currently being used by more than 340 organizations worldwide (in 36 countries).
+As of September '20, more than 39,450 downloads of this software have taken place from the project website alone.

-The group has also been focusing on co-designing Deep Learning Frameworks and MPI Libraries.
-A high-performance and scalable version of the Caffe framework is available from High-Performance Deep Learning (HiDL) Project site.
+The group has also been focusing on accelerating Deep Learning (DL) Frameworks (TensorFlow, PyTorch and MXNet) and Machine Learning (ML) Frameworks on modern HPC clusters and supercomputers.
+MPI-driven approaches to high-performance and scalable versions of the DL/ML frameworks are available from High-Performance Deep Learning (HiDL) Project site.

 Dr. Panda leads Network-Based Computing Research Group .
 Students and staff members of this group are involved in multiple state-of-the-art research projects .
 Members of his group have obtained a large number of Awards and Recognitions .
-Dr. Panda's research is supported by funding from US National Science Foundation, US Department of Energy, Ohio Board of Regents and several industry including IBM, Intel, Cisco, Cray, SUN, Mellanox, NVIDIA, QLogic and NetApp.
+Dr. Panda's research is supported by funding from US National Science Foundation, US Department of Energy, US Department of Defense, Ohio Board of Regents, Ohio Department of DEvelopment and several industry including AMD, ARM, Broadcom, IBM, Intel, Cisco, Cray, Oracle, SUN, Mellanox, Microsoft, NVIDIA, Pattern Computer, Rockport Networks, QLogic and NetApp.